 AB: Do you have any thoughts about why biphobia exists?

-TB: While society is moving towards a more fluid understanding of sexual orientation, historically sexuality has been “either/or.”
+SEB: While society is moving towards a more fluid understanding of LGBTQ sexuality, sexual orientation, historically sexuality has been “either/or.”
 Bisexuality is threatening to that belief.

 We like to put things in boxes.
 We want to label and compartmentalize.
 People are told to pick a side.
 It is difficult to tolerate nuances and complexities of identity.